the-carlisle-group/PracticalAPL/APLSource/Chapters/Chapter1.md

 ## Boolean Values and Functions

 In APL Boolean values, true and false, are represented by the numbers 1 and 0.
-The relational functions < ≤ = ≥ > all return Boolean values:
+The scalar relational functions < ≤ = ≥ > all return Boolean values:

 ~~~
       5>3